KxSystems/docs/docs/learn/startingkdb/tick.md

-rdb      | has all of today’s data vwap     | has volume-weighted averages for selected stocks hlcv     | has high, low, close, volume for selected stocks tq       | has a trade and quote table for selected stocks; each row is a rade joined with the most recent quote last     | has the last entries for each stock in the trade and quote tables show     | counts the updates, and displays the counts periodically
+rdb      | has all of today’s data vwap     | has volume-weighted averages for selected stocks hlcv     | has high, low, close, volume for selected stocks tq       | has a trade and quote table for selected stocks; each row is a trade joined with the most recent quote last     | has the last entries for each stock in the trade and quote tables show     | counts the updates, and displays the counts periodically